-Tutor to choose two topics to explore as relevant to the group, with 25-minutes' turn around per mini-session.
+Tutor to choose three topics to explore as relevant to the group, with 25-minutes' turn around per mini-session.
 For example:

-- Helping paddlers go in a straight line; - 2.
-Helping participants learn to turn.
+- 1. Helping solo paddlers go in a straight line.

+- 2. Helping participants learn to turn.

+- 3. Helping tandem/crews work together.